JunjiangGuo/2023_2024_mini_project_Junjiang_Thang_Stephane/README.md

 - The temperature sensor.
 - The gas sensors themselves (2 of them, so we could theorically have two areas for detecting and evene detect different gases).

+ ## Circuit amplifier
+ > The conductance of sensor we use is very low (around ten nS) and is powered by a direct voltage of 5V.
+The sensor amplifier circuit must then be able to extract information from a very low current signal.
+ > In this project, we decided to use a transimpedance assembly consisting of an operational amplifier (AOP) to provide a sufficient voltage signal to the analog-to-digital converter (ADC) of an Arduino UNO board.

+ >  Our signal is sensitive to amplifier voltage drifts.
+Our AOP must therefore have a very low input voltage offset so that it cannot distort the signal supplied to the ADC.
+This restricts our choice of operational amplifier.
+By shunting this current through a 100 kΩ resistor, the voltage signal supplied to the AOP is 5 mV.
+For comparison, the [LM741](https://www.ti.com/lit/ds/symlink/lm741.pdf) amplifier has a typical input offset of 1 mV, up to 5 mV.
+This component is therefore not suitable for our use.
+So our amplifier must specifically have a low input offset.
+For this reason, we use the [LTC1050](https://www.analog.com/media/en/technical-documentation/data-sheets/1050fb.pdf), for its drift voltage of 5 µV, or 1000 times weaker than our nominal signal of 5 mV.
+>
+ > From this AOP, we develop the architecture of the amplifier circuit.
+The latter has three filtering stages:
+  > - at the input, a low-pass filter (R1C1) with a cutoff frequency of 16 Hz filters current noise on the input signal
+  > - another 1.6 Hz low pass filter (R3C2) coupled to the AOP makes it possible to filter the noise component at 50 Hz coming from the electrical network
+  > - at the amplifier output, a final filter (R4C4) of 1.6 kHz is used to process noise due to ADC sampling

+> Capacitance C3 is used to filter irregularities in the amplifier supply voltage.
+Resistor R2 is used to calibrate the amplifier to the desired voltage range, which is that of the ADC of the microcontroller.
+During the circuit prototyping phase, we used a digital potentiometer in place of this resistor to find its value.
+Finally, resistor R5 protects the AOP against electrostatic discharges and constitutes an RC filter with capacitance C1 for voltage noise.

 ## Arduino Integration
 The required components are:
 - 100nF capacitors (3)